swshon/arabic-dialect-identification/README.md

 # arabic-dialect-identification
 Fine-grained, country-level Arabic dialect identification (17 Arabic countries)

-This repository is to provide YouTube id for Arabic Dialect Identification (ADI) track of the fifth edition of the Multi-Genre Broadcast Challenge(MGB-5)
+This repository is to provide YouTube id for Arabic Dialect Identification (ADI) track of the fifth edition of the Multi-Genre Broadcast Challenge(MGB-5).
+Training example of end-to-end dialect identification system is also available.

 # ADI Task
 The task of ADI is dialect identification of speech from YouTube to one of the 17 dialects (ADI17).